akorn/zfsbackup/README.md

    * Some of the snapshot logic pertaining to backups would have to live on the client; that is, it would need to be the client that creates "yearly", "monthly", "weekly" and "daily" snapshots which it then sends to the backup server.
 This isn't objectively good or bad, but it's not what I prefer: I want the client to just push its backups to the server automatically, preferably daily, and for the retention policy to be configurable centrally on the backup server.
  * Initially, I thought the entire solution could be kept simple. :) While I try not to succumb to feeping creaturism, I admit I had to abandon this idea; both the client and the server are shaping up to be more complex than initially anticipated.

+### Why not just use `borg` with `borgmatic`?

+Borg is a very good backup solution and, since it can encrypt your data on the client side, I would absolutely recommend using it if you're backing up to a server you do not trust.

+Coupled with `borgmatic`, `borg` has many of the features zfsbackup offers.
+I may even add support for borg instead of rsync to zfsbackup, so that you can benefit from the various zfsbackup support scripts (such as `create-and-mount-snapshot`) while using borg.

+One of the things zfs (and thus zfsbackup) can do and borg can't is share deduplication data between datasets.
+For example, if you back up a large number of similar chroot environments (linux-vserver guests, LXC containers) from several physical hosts to a single zfsbackup server, you can efficiently deduplicate their contents.
+With borg, you'd need to send your backups into different archives in the same repository to do this, which, IIUC, is on the one hand not recommended for performance reasons, and on the other is impractical because only a single client can write to the same repository at the same time.

 ## Reference Manual

 See `HOWTO.md` for quick start instructions; the information presented below